BoykaFramework/boyka-framework/website/docs/contributing/machine-setup/suggested-ide.md

 Search and install following plugins from extensions page:

 Following extensions are recommended as must have for contributing to this project:

 - Conventional Commits
 - ESLint
 - Node Essentials
 - Prettier
 - SonarLint

-Following extensions are optional and good to have:
-- Gitpod
-- Gitpod Remote

 [idea]: https://www.jetbrains.com/idea/download/#download
 [vscode]: https://code.visualstudio.com/download